symbol/symbol-docs/source/concepts/harvesting.rst

 Node owners can use a **remote account** to **act as proxy** and sign off the newly created blocks, while harvesting fees are still collected by their main account. **The remote account has no funds**, so the fact that its private key is exposed in the configuration file is not a concern.
 The :ref:`importance score <importance-calculation>` is still based on the main account's funds, and the remote account cannot transfer it.

+In this setup the main account is still called the Harvester, for simplicity, whereas the remote account is called a proxy.

 Remote harvesting is enabled just like :ref:`local harvesting <local-harvesting>` but using the remote account's private key in the ``harvesterSigningPrivateKey`` property and announcing an :ref:`AccountKeyLink transaction <account-key-link-transaction>` that links the remote and main accounts.

 This is the **recommended method** for node owners.